Hooters: Legal history

 On April 2, 2015, former employee Farryn Johnson was awarded $250,000 after an arbitrator found that racial discrimination contributed to her termination.
 Johnson was terminated in August 2013 after her store manager (from the Hooters in Baltimore, Maryland) told her that she could not have blonde highlights in her hair.
 Johnson filed a civil rights complaint with the State of Maryland Civil Rights Division where her attorneys stated the applicability of the dress code for Black Americans and everyone else (e.g. non-Hispanic Whites, Hispanic/Latino, Asian/Pacific Islander American) where one set of policies pertains to a certain group of people was considered as racial discrimination.
 A statement from Hooters of America by Ericka Whitaker (Hooters of America senior brand manager) stated that she had no issue of having blonde highlights as a Hooters Girl prior to becoming a brand manager and the company will continue to diversify its employees, from the restaurant to the annual Hooters International Swimsuit Pageant.

-On September 11, 2017, former Philadelphia, Pennsylvania area Hooters waitress Jade Velez filed a lawsuit against Hooters alleging she was a victim of workplace sexual assault by a former kitchen employee.
-The lawsuit named the employee, three former managers at the Northeast Philadelphia Hooters restaurant where she worked, and Hooters of America, LLC et al at as defendants.
+On September 11, 2017, former Philadelphia-area Hooters waitress Jade Velez filed a lawsuit against Hooters alleging she was a victim of workplace sexual assault by a former kitchen employee.
+The lawsuit named the employee, three former managers at the Northeast Philadelphia Hooters restaurant where she worked, and Hooters of America, LLC et al as defendants.
 As of July 2020, the outcome of the case was still pending.

 On July 16, 2019, Scott Peterson, who was one of two men who alleged they were sexually harassed by a male boss while working for Hooters in the Los Angeles area, reached a settlement with the restaurant chain in the Los Angeles Superior Court, though terms of the settlement were not publicly revealed.
 The other plaintiff, Paul "PJ" Cagnina, obtained a settlement in May 2017.

+On August 22, 2024, Hendrick Motorsports of NASCAR announced that they would sue Hooters for $1.705 million plus unpaid sponsorship fees.
+On March 21, 2025, it was reported that Hooters agreed to pay $900K to Hendrick Motorsports.

+On October 22, 2024, Hooters of America settled a claim from the Equal Employment Opportunity Commission that black employees were not recalled back to work after the COVID-19 pandemic at the same levels as white employees.
+Hooters paid $250,000 and signed a consent decree forbidding use of standards that allow for use of color or race.